Eastern pediment of the Temple of Zeus at Olympia

 The Eastern pediment of the Temple of Zeus at Olympia depicts the tale of Pelops just before the chariot race wherein he kills the king Oenomaus in order to win the hand of his daughter Hippodamia.
 The depiction of this chariot race on the east pediment of the Temple of Zeus at Olympia, along with that of the Twelve Labours of Heracles on the metopes of the frieze, relate to the location of the temple in Olympia; the chariot race and Heracles were both believed to have started the tradition of the Olympic Games.

 The substantial remains of the pedimental sculptures are now in the Olympia Archaeological Museum.

 Description

 In the center stands Zeus watching over Pelops to his right and Oenomaus to his left.
-Beside them are two female figures, followed by the chariots about to be raced on.
-In the corners of the pediment are male figures, presumably spectators, who are sitting or lying down in order to fill the narrow space.
+Beside them are two female figures, followed by hithe chariots about to be raced on.
+In the corners of the pediment are male figures, presumably spectators, who are sitting or lying down.